lumenlearning/OpenAssessments/README.md

 ### Modify application name
 Change the name of the application to a name that you prefer.
 Open application.rb and change CanvasStarterApp to the name you choose.
 Do a global search and replace for canvas_starter_app and change it to the name you choose.
 Do a global search and replace for canvasstarterapp.

 ### Secrets file
+Run:
+`bin/bootstrap`

-Rename config/secrets.example.yml to config.secrets.yml.
+or manually set up secrets: Rename config/secrets.example.yml to config.secrets.yml.
 Open the file and change each entry to values that are relevant for your application.
 You will need to request a Canvas ID and Secret from Instructure.
 You will also need to setup a default account and provide that account's "code" for the "application_code" entry in secrets.yml.
 See the [seeds](Seeds) section below for information on setting up the default account.